sedona-thomas/Rainbow-Sunset/README.md

 - Solder together lights behind the same color of glass
 - Hot glue each wire along the back side of the solder to hide the wires

+##### Connect the Lights

+- Connect the lights from the red panel to GPIO pin 21
+- Connect the lights from the orange panel to GPIO pin 22
+- Connect the lights from the yellow panel to GPIO pin 32
+- Connect the lights from the green panel to GPIO pin 33
+- Connect the lights from the blue panel to GPIO pin 25
+- Connect the lights from the purple panel to GPIO pin 26
+- Connect the lights from the ocean panel to GPIO pin 27

 #### Connect Neopixel Ring

 - Attach the D1 pin of the neopoxel light ring to pin 13 of the ESP32